 Benefits of Using Acrylic Plastic

-- Good dimensional stability and resistance to weathering
+- Acrylic plastics offer good dimensional stability and resistance to weathering

 - Strong, lightweight alternative to glass